Two new training pathways have been developed for Allergy and Immunology:

-Immunology encompasses clinical and laboratory activity dealing with the study, diagnosis and management of patients with diseases resulting from disordered immunological mechanisms, and conditions in which immunological manipulations form an important part of therapy.
-In the UK Immunologists provide combined clinical and laboratory services for patients with immunodeficiency, autoimmune disease, systemic vasculitis and allergy.
+Allergy, Clinical and Laboratory Immunology (ACLI) is the branch of medicine concerned with the body’s immune system.
+The clinical practice of this specialty encompasses clinical and laboratory activities dealing with the study, diagnosis, and management of patients with diseases resulting from disordered immunological mechanisms, (both deficient and exaggerated) and conditions in which immunological manipulations form an important part of treatment.

-Entry into Immunology training is possible following successful completion of both a foundation programme and a core training programme.
-There are three core training programmes for Immunology training:
+Entry into Allergy, Clinical and Laboratory Immunology training is possible following successful completion of both a foundation programme and one of the following core training programmes:

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.

-Trainees on the 2015 curriculum should refer to the 2015 ARCP decision aid and those remaining on the 2010 curriculum should use the 2010 version.
+Trainees remaining on the 2014 curriculum should refer to the ARCP decision aid below